artifactsauce/dotfiles/README.md

 ```

 The environment variable, `$DEPLOY_DIRECTORY`, can be set.
-The default value is `$HOME/src/github.com/artifactsauce`.
+The default value is the current directory.